-- Employees are not entitled to be absent from work in order to accompany their spouse to fertility treatments, except in a case where the spouse undergoing the fertility treatments is regularly dependent on the help of others.
-A man/woman may use up to 6 of his/her accrued sick days to for the treatment of his/her spouse.
+- The law does not give spouses right to miss work in order to accompany their spouse to fertility treatments.
+Nevertheless, in a case where the spouse undergoing the fertility treatments is regularly dependent on the help of others to perform daily activities, the spouse may use up to 6 of his/her accrued sick days to for the treatment of his/her spouse.
 For more information, see: Sick Days Due to an Ill Spouse.

 - Click here for detailed information about employment assistance organizations.